-Clause 40: Statements on compliance with emissions targets
+Clause 20: Statements on compliance with emissions targets

-This clause places a duty on the Department to prepare a statement for each of the target years in clauses 1, 3 and 4 and lay this statement in the Assembly before the end of the second year after the year to which it relates.
-The requirements are largely similar to those set out in respect of carbon budgets under clause 38.
+This clause places a duty on the Department to prepare a statement for each of the target years in clauses 1 to 3 and lay this statement in the Assembly before the end of the second year after the year to which it relates.
+The requirements are largely similar to those set out in respect of carbon budgets under clause 18.

-Subsections (2) to (4) require the statement to provide detail on the amount of emissions, removals and net emissions as well as the total amount of carbon units credited to, or debited from, the Northern Ireland emissions account for the year (or to the Northern Ireland emissions account for the statement relates.
+Subsections (2) to (4) require the statement to provide detail on the amount of emissions, removals and net emissions as well as the total amount of carbon units credited to or debited from the Northern Ireland emissions account for the year to which the statement relates.